Ruling out light axions: the writing is on the wall: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Prateek Agrawal and Tomasz Krajewski for discussions and Pierre Sikivie for encouragement.
+We thank Prateek Agrawal and Tomasz Krajewski for discussions and Pierre Sikivie for encouragement.
+We are grateful to Andreas Ringwald for several helpful suggestions and drawing our attention to previous related work.
+We also thank the Referees and handling editor for constructive remarks and criticism.
 SS is a member of the `Quantum Sensors for the Hidden Sector' consortium funded by the UK Science \& Technology Facilities Council.